Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Introduction

 Exclusion logic is equivalent with dependence logic (\cite{Galliani12b}) which captures \emph{existential second order logic}, ESO, on the level of sentences (\cite{Vaananen07}).
 Inclusion logic is not comparable with dependence logic in general (\cite{Galliani12b}), but captures \emph{positive greatest fixed point logic} on the level of sentences, as shown by Galliani and Hella~\cite{Hella13}.
 Hence exclusion logic captures NP, and inclusion logic captures PTIME over finite structures with linear order.
 Inclusion-exclusion logic has been shown to be equivalent with independence logic by Galliani~\cite{Galliani12b}.
 Galliani has also shown in \cite{Galliani12b} that with inclusion-exclusion logic it is possible to define exactly those properties of teams which are definable in ESO.
 Thus we can say that inclusion-exclusion logic captures ESO \emph{on the level of formulas}.

 By these earlier results, we see that the expressive power of inclusion-exclusion logic is rather strong.
 Instead of studying this whole logic, we will consider its weaker fragments.
 One of the most canonical approaches is to restrict the arities of inclusion and exclusion atoms.
 In particular, unary atoms are much simpler than inclusion and exclusion atoms in general.
 Hannula \cite{Hannula14} has shown that inclusion logic has a strict arity hierarchy over graphs, but it is still open what is the exact fragment of ESO that corresponds to $k$-ary inclusion logic, INC[$k$].
-Before our work similar research has not been done for exclusion- nor inclusion-exclusion logic.
+Before our work similar research has not been done for exclusion- nor for inclusion-exclusion logic.
 Our main research question for this paper was to examine whether there is some natural fragment of ESO that corresponds to \emph{unary} inclusion-exclusion logic, INEX[$1$].

 Similar research has been done on the related logics: Durand and Kontinen \cite{Durand12} have shown that, on the level of sentences, $k$-ary dependence logic captures the fragment of ESO in which at most ($k 1$)-ary functions can be quantified.
 Galliani, Hannula and Kontinen \cite{Kontinen13a} have shown that the same result holds also for $k$-ary independence logic.
 The arity hierarchy of ESO (over arbitrary vocabulary) is known to be strict, as shown by Ajtai \cite{Ajtai83} in 1983.
-From this it follows that both dependence and independence logics have a strict arity hierarchy over sentences.
+Consequently dependence and independence logics have a strict arity hierarchy over sentences.

 These earlier results, however, do not tell much about the expressive power of $k$-ary exclusion logic, EXC[$k$], and $k$-ary inclusion-exclusion logic, INEX[$k$], since the known translations from them to dependence and independence logics do not respect the arities of atoms.
 Also, since these results are proven on the level of sentences, we do not know much how does the arity affect the expressive power of these logics on the level of formulas.